danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 usually used after or to supplement medical advice.
 This has also somewhat affected Scotland, although Scotland has not entirely ignored WHO.

-Some of these claims relate to large amounts of computer source code written by an academic at Imperial College more than a decade ago and hastily updated to become an authoritative but non-medical input to UK-level policy.
-Promises were made that the source code would be published on github just like this document, but nothing has eventuated yet.
-In addition many more of these claims of "this isn't science" relate to the overall science and medical approach.
+The claims of "this isn't science" relate to the overall science and medical approach.
+I definitely extend this to the large amounts of computer source code written by an academic at Imperial College more than a decade ago, because it became become an authoritative non-medical input to UK-level policy.
+Promises were made that the source code would be published on github just like this document, but have not been delivered.
+That is also scientism - to claim mystical properties for computer code that nobody can see.
+It is trivial to publish the code as it existed at the time it was used to make decisions, and failure to do so is wrong.

 I deal with computer source code and analysing how it impacts human and computing information.
 My motivation for this paper is that I have keyworkers